-Arguably only a necessity once you realise what you are missing out on or when it starts to get cold.
+It is only necessary once you realise what you are missing out on or when it starts to get cold.

-Recently my wife and I took the plunge with our reputable underfloor heating supplier as part of our main bathroom renovation.
-To top things off, we elected to perform a DIY installation (aside from raw electrical components), which ultimately proved to be a rewarding money-saving outcome.
+My wife and I recently took the plunge with our reputable underfloor heating supplier as part of our main bathroom renovation.
+To top things off, we elected to perform a DIY installation (aside from raw electrical components), which ultimately proved to be a rewarding, money-saving outcome.

 In this blog, I discuss the hands-on process, questions and decisions made along the journey.
 To summarise, it’s worth every penny; ask my wife!
-Once you have it you will wonder how you ever lived without it.
+Once you have it, you will wonder how you would have lived without it.
 It is one of those things that you don’t realise you need until you have it!

 Why We Felt Confident to Attempt This